-Initially there will be a maximum of one computer-delivered IELTS session available per day in a limited number of test centres.
+Initially there will be a maximum of one IELTS on computer session available per day in a limited number of test centres.

-Please view the materials available here, which provides a clear overview of the computer-delivered test and how it works.
+Please view the materials available here, which provides a clear overview of the IELTS on computer test and how it works.

 There are also practice materials available here.
-As the questions and tasks on the computer-delivered test are the same as the paper-based test, this material is suitable for all test takers.
+As the questions and tasks on the IELTS on computer test are the same as the IELTS on paper, this material is suitable for all test takers.

 With IELTS, test takers can feel confident they are sitting the world’s most popular high-stakes English language test for study, work and migration.

-IELTS is trusted by 10,000 organisations worldwide for its fairness, reliability and high-quality standards.
-This remains the case for both computer-delivered and paper-based tests.
+IELTS is trusted by 11,000 organisations worldwide for its fairness, reliability and high-quality standards.
+This remains the case for both IELTS on computer and on paper.

 |Why isn’t IELTS fully computerised, like PTE and TOEFL?